TarodBOFH/TarodBOFH/README.md

 # Hi there 👋

-I'm a senior software engineer, back-end technical lead and architect in Madrid, working at lastminute.com.
+I'm a senior software engineer, back-end techlead and lead architect in Madrid, working at lastminute.com.
 Loving gaming and motorbikes.
 Writing software since I was 9.
 Since 1987 ;-)

 ## backend \| architect \| coach
 ```